-Jefferson Capital, Illiquid, Controlled, but Overly Discounted to Peers
+Jefferson Capital, Illiquid, Controlled, Overly Discounted to Peers, but Facing Tough Underlying Economics.

 Part 2: A-Z through every Minnesotan company

 Jefferson Capital (NASDAQ: JCAP) is a newly public, private-equity-controlled purchaser of charged off consumer debts, headquartered in Sartell, MN.
-It IPO’ed June 28, 2025 (at a tough time for subprime finance companies).
-JCAP has strong balance sheet discipline, excellent cash flows, and a business model that historically benefits from recessions.
-At a 20% levered cash flow yield, and a 39% YoY operating income growth rate, it appears to be very fairly valued - even when considering its control situation, and recognizing that accounting profitability in the industry is volatile and purchase-cycle dependent.
+It IPO’ed on June 28, 2025.
+JCAP has strong balance sheet discipline and a business model that historically benefits from recessions.
+At a 20% levered cash flow yield, and a 39% YoY operating income growth rate, on the surface it appears to be very fairly valued, but when considering the economics of the underlying business I am not entirely convinced.

 About the Business

 Jefferson Capital is a consumer finance company specializing in buying and collecting distressed, non-performing and defaulted consumer debts.
 Once a bank charges off loans they deem as uncollectible, Jefferson capital can buy that loan book and start collecting.
-Historically they buy loans from financial institutions at 3-5% of face value, and profit by recovering more than they paid for the loans - through settlements, payment plans and legal collections.
-On average past vintages have yielded a 3x return on their invested loan book.
+Historically they buy loans from financial institutions at 5-6% of face value, and profit by recovering more than they paid for the loans - through settlements, payment plans and legal collections.
+On average they have yielded a 2x return on their purchased loan book.

 Peer U.S. publicly traded debt buyers are Encore Capital (ECPG) and PRA group (PRAA).
-JCAP trades at price to levered free cash flow multiple with lower leverage and higher liquidity to peers.
+JCAP trades at a high levered free cash flow to market cap yield with lower leverage and higher liquidity to peers.

 JCAP is incorporated in Delaware and is a Nasdaq “controlled company.”
 Approximately 67% of the equity is owned by J.C.
 Flowers affiliates, a private-equity sponsor focused on financial services.
 J.C.
 Flowers controls the board and vote, and we can expect capital allocation decisions to optimize sponsor economics and liquidity first.
 For example, dividends will be prioritized over buybacks.